 Self-compassion is distinct from self-pity, which is an emotional response consisting of excessive, self-absorbed wallowing.

-Kristin Neff has defined self-compassion as being composed of three main elements – self-kindness, common humanity and mindfulness.
+Dr. Kristin Neff, writer and expert on self-compassion, has defined self-compassion as being composed of three main elements – self-kindness, common humanity and mindfulness.

 Self-kindness: a positive, kind and productive attitude is necessary when encountering pain and personal shortcomings

 Common humanity: suffering and personal failure is part of the shared human experience; suffering is universal rather than isolated

 Mindfulness: one must be aware of one’s emotions free of suppression or exaggeration; one needs to be non-judgmental to observe their thoughts and feelings as they are

 The Benefits of Self-Compassion

 There is budding research that suggests self-compassion yields great benefits for those suffering from eating disorders and poor body image.
 Self-compassion can improve psychological distress, self-esteem, self-directed hostility, weight and shape concerns as well as cognitive and behavioral anorexia nervosa and bulimia symptoms.